Home » Articles » Topic » Religion Neutrality

 In Mueller, the Rehnquist Court considered a Minnesota law that allowed parents to claim income tax deductions for the expenditures they incurred — “tuition, textbooks and transportation” — in sending their children to secondary schools, including private religious ones.

 Writing for the majority, Chief Justice William H. Rehnquist noted: “It is not at all easy . . . to apply this Court’s various decisions construing the [establishment] Clause to governmental programs of financial assistance to sectarian schools and the parents of children attending those schools.”
-Construing precedent, however, Rehnquist found the Minnesota law a neutral government aid program that did not breach the church-state wall.

 By the time the high court had grappled with tax benefits, such as those presented in Mueller, it had a precedent holding that not all aid to religious schools violates the First Amendment principle of church-state separation.
-Indeed, the decision in Mueller cited the Court’s 1947 ruling in Everson v.
+Indeed, the decision in Mueller cited the court’s 1947 ruling in Everson v.
 Board of Education, which upheld a public school policy of helping parents shoulder the costs of transporting their children to private schools via the public school busing system.

 Following Mueller, the Supreme Court cited neutrality in upholding government benefits to religious schools in Witters v.
 Washington Department of Services for the Blind (1986) and Zobrest v.
 Catalina Foothills School District (1993).